duncanthrax/scream/README.md

 type 'make' to build it.
 You might need to install build tools and Pulseaudio development packages.

-- Linux/ALSA: Contributed by @ivan.
+- Linux/ALSA: Originally contributed by @ivan.
 Not included in the installer package.
 Just type 'make' to build it.You might need to install build tools and ALSA development packages.

 - Windows: ScreamReader, contributed by @MrShoenel.
 Included in the installer package as of version 1.2.
+This receiver does not support positional mapping of multichannel (more than stereo) setups - meaning a mismatch in speaker setup can lead to channels being played in the wrong position.

 All three receivers can be run as unprivileged users.
 Receiver systems that have an input firewall need to open UDP port 4010,